 LED Spartan Head A 528 square foot, custom-built 4mm LED display in the shape of the Spartan Helmet logo for high-definition visual impact and maximum school pride.

-Entry Column Displays Five (5) 15-foot entry column LED displays that will highlight Starting Five players on game days as well as general video content.
-Also on each column, a single custom-fabricated word accented by specialty lighting: Excellence, Performance, Community, Integrity, Respect.
+Entry Column Displays Five (5) 15-foot entry column LED displays that highlight Starting Five players on game days, plus general video content.
+Each column features a custom-fabricated word accented by specialty lighting: Excellence, Performance, Community, Integrity, Respect.

 Bowl Entry Display Breslin’s concourse and bowl entry area features a 16-foot by 9-foot 4mm LED display for high-definition live game footage and other university video and messaging content.